dave18/OpenFPGA_ZX-Spectrum/README.md

 Core requires the file boot.rom to be copied to Assets\zxspectrum\dave18.ZXSpectrum\boot.rom.
 This is a consolidated rom file and is not provided.
 Please see original MiSTer readme for boot.rom structure.

 v0.2.0-alpha
-Improved puase function (aligns with rising edge of cpu clock to avoide (hopefully) crashes).
+Improved pause function (aligns with rising edge of cpu clock to avoid (hopefully) crashes).
 Sound is muted when paused.
 Sub-directories (Cores/Assets/Platforms) now start with capital letter Core name changed from 'ZX Spectrum 48K' to 'X Spectrum'